 Luanda-Malange-Saurimo – 900

 Lubango-Santa-Clara —- 140

-The country possesses a rail network of 2.750 km, in three axis not intercommunicated with each other, of which two are on the interprovincal route and one on the intercontinental route.
+The country possesses a rail network of 2,750 km in three axis directions which are not interconnected with each other.
+Of which, two are found on the interprovincal route and one on the intercontinental route.

 Among the main shipping companies operating in the country the following can be named :